derubiops/HelloWorldDemo/README.md

   ```
   Explanation: with "-L" curl will follow the redirection from port 80 to 443 and "-k" will disregard the certificate validation, as in this case is a self-signed certificate.

+  Now, open a browser and navigate to http://localhost/hello to see the redirecttion from HTTP to HTTPS working.
+Expect to have the certificate warning due the certificate.
+To void this warning, you can install it locally.